-Many injured bicyclists do not get fair treatment from the insurance companies.
+After a bike accident, many injured riders do not get fair treatment from the insurance companies.
 Recent studies show that settlements for injuries suffered in cars are up to 30% to 40% higher than for the same type of injuries suffered by cyclists.

 In many cases, a bicycle accident results from a motorist’s negligence or inattentiveness while operating his or her vehicle.
-The following are some common types of collisions that a cyclist may be injured in:
+The following are some common types of bike accidents: